 Some cities that scored highly for their shopping scene will be no surprise, but a few major retail hotspots such as London weren’t awarded the full five stars.
-It could be because readers prefer their shops to be less sprawled out and easier to navigate like those in Liverpool.
+Below, we’ve outlined the best-rated cities for shopping, as well as those with festive fun taking place this December.

 Best large cities for shopping in the UK

-A large number of Liverpool’s shops are compacted into the Liverpool ONE open-air centre.
-Making this a time-efficient way to shop.
+A large number of Liverpool’s shops are compacted into the Liverpool ONE open-air centre (see Christmas opening hours) – so it’s a time-efficient way to shop for those Christmas gifts.

 Away from the main shopping hub, head for Bold Street.
-On its cobbles you’ll find vintage pieces in Cow as well as at Pop Boutique, and wonderful gift ideas from an eclectic array of stores.
+On its cobbles you’ll find vintage pieces in Cow as well as at Pop Boutique.
+You can also gain inspiration for gift ideas from an eclectic array of stores for those family members who prefer something more unique to unwrap.

 Most of Glasgow’s shops are situated on the ‘style mile’.
-In the Buchanan Galleries you’ll find more than 80 stores from John Lewis to Levi’s.
+In the Buchanan Galleries you’ll find more than 80 stores from John Lewis to Levi’s – useful for ticking off Christmas list requests.

 Head to the West End for streets of independents such as Voltaire & Rousseau Booksellers and Caledonia Books.
-Both stock second-hand and antiquarian books.
-The difference?
-Caledonia is for those that like to browse in an orderly fashion, but choose Voltaire & Rousseau if you’re happier digging through messy piles of books to find a gem.
+Both stock second-hand and antiquarian books – perfect if you’re shopping for a literary special someone.

-Glasgow was also awarded five stars for food in our UK cities survey, so it shouldn’t be tricky to find a decent lunch or dinner spot when you’re all shopped out.
+Glasgow was also awarded five stars for food in our UK cities survey, so it shouldn’t be tricky to find a decent lunch or dinner spot when the time comes.

 For a more characterful spree, head to the Victorian and Edwardian arcades just a five-minute walk away.
-The old architecture of the arcades adds to the charm and the area is filled with boutiques and cafés.
+The old architecture adds to the charm and the area is filled with boutiques.

 Best medium-sized cities for shopping in the UK

-Chester no doubt scored its four out of five stars for shopping due to the unique experience it offers.
-Along with modern shopping centres, Chester is also home to The Rows.
+Chester no doubt scored its four out of five stars for shopping due to the unique retail experience it offers.
+Along with modern shopping centres, Chester is also home to marketplace The Rows.

-If you’re hoping to avoid throngs of people while shopping, Chichester might provide you with more space than other cities.
+Chichester might provide you with more space than other cities while you shop for gifts this December.
 It scored five out of five stars for lack of crowds in our survey.
+Still, most cities get busy in the build up to Christmas, so don’t count on swathes of space.

-Although not famous for its shopping scene, it still scored four out of five in this category.
+Although Chichester isn’t exactly famous for its shopping scene, it scored four out of five in this category.
 Readers may have enjoyed browsing stores in a historic setting; a 12th-century cathedral sits at the heart of its pedestrianised shopping streets.

 Pop into Hansfords, a family-owned menswear store, situated just yards from the Cathedral.
 The store has been in the family since 1908.
-You’ll find both smart and quirky garments inside.
+You’ll find smart and quirky garments inside and it’s a great place to find stocking fillers including scarves, socks, belts and beanies.

 Discover the best and worst shops in the UK for clothes, tech, furniture and more

-But we can’t mention Norwich without a nod to Jarrold, a family-run department store since 1823.
-Pop in to shop well-known brands, including Kate Spade and Barbour, as well as products made in Norfolk.
+But we can’t mention Norwich without a nod to Jarrold, a department store that’s been family-run since 1823.
+Take a minute to admire its elegant Christmas display outside before entering.
+Inside you can shop well-known brands, including Kate Spade and Barbour, as well as products locally made in Norfolk.

 Find out how Norwich scored for food and drink in our city breaks survey